PC-Logix/LanteaCraft/README.md

 ================

 Update to Greg's SGCraft for 1.6.4 compatability.
-Included config option to disable Generating gates under desert Pyramids, GenerateStructures=false will disable them Added support for ComputerCraft dialing to the gate directly via either the Controller, or the Gate base.
+Included config option to disable Generating gates under desert Pyramids, GenerateStructures=false will disable them.

+Added support for ComputerCraft dialing to the gate directly via either the Controller, or the Gate base.

 Methods are: dial("address"), connect("address"), disconnect(), isConnected(), Stargate base blocks can also use getAddress() to get the gate address.